 The research might also provide motivation for those of us who can no longer hang upside down on a jungle gym to continue learning and practicing the abilities that are under our control – good social skills.

-A recent analysis by economists at the University of Chicago shows that kids who take part in early education programs are more likely to succeed as adults.
+An analysis by economists at the University of Chicago shows that kids who take part in early education programs are more likely to succeed as adults.
 Years and even decades later, these kids got better grades, were more likely to graduate high school and get married, and were less likely to get into legal trouble or become dependent on welfare.

 But what is really interesting is that although these kids had an initial boost in IQ scores, that advantage dissolved by early grade school.
 What lasts are the self-control and social skills that children learn through early socialization.
 The researchers note that perseverance, dependability, and consistency are the most important predictors of school grades.
 If you’re looking for hard numbers, the economists calculated that every dollar invested in preschool for at-risk children results in an $8 to $9 return to society.